forgecrafted/ruby-stylus/README.md

 # Ruby Stylus

 `stylus` is a bridge between your Ruby code and the [Stylus](https://github.com/LearnBoost/stylus) library that runs on Node.js.
-It's a replacement for the [stylus_rails](https://github.com/lucasmazza/stylus_rails) gem, aiming to support the Rails 3.1 asset pipeline (via [tilt](https://github.com/rtomayko/tilt) and more agnostic cenarios, backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.
+It's aims to be a replacement for the [stylus_rails](https://github.com/lucasmazza/stylus_rails) gem, to support the Rails 3.1 asset pipeline (via [Tilt](https://github.com/rtomayko/tilt)) and more agnostic scenarios, backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.

+## Usage

+First, be sure to have stylus installed in your system.
+If needed, check the project [README](https://github.com/learnboost/stylus) for more information.

+    require 'stylus'

+    Stylus.compile(File.read('application.styl')) # returns the compiled stylesheet.

+    # Using the compress option
+    Stylus.compile(File.read('application.styl'), 'compress' => true)

 ## Changelog
 [here.](https://github.com/lucasmazza/ruby-stylus/blob/master/CHANGELOG.md)